macmanes-lab/kmers_as_metrics/development.md

 ### Kmers as an assembly metric

-Basically, can we learn something about reads, by quantitating the number of matches to a refseq database?
+Basically, can we learn something about reads (and their "assembly potential"), by quantitating the number of matches to a refseq database?

 Here are the putative steps.